jamesdeluk/hugo/content/posts/consumption/consumption-week6.md

 - For multiple choice questions, the order of options dramatically changes what is picked.
 The first option is most likely.

+### Fall in Love with the Problem, Not the Solution - Uri Levine

+- 3/5
+- Massive Silicon Valley vibes.
+Build an app, don’t make profit, sell it.

 ## Science, Technology, and Nature

 ### [Sliced Bread] Painkillers